International Paper

 168. Number or percentage of outgrower scheme and/or independent smallholders involved in programme?

 90 - The company reports that 90 landowners were engaged in the Family Forest Carbon Program.
 However, it is unclear whether landowners are contracted outgrowers.
-This information is between two to five years old and not externally verified.
+This information is between two and five years old.

 -